portellam/audio-loopback/README.md

 # audio-loopback
 ## About
 ### Description:
 Linux systemd service to start/stop audio loopback device(s).
+Listen to your primary active audio device's Line-in.

 Bind audio input(s) to first parsed active output.
 If no active output is found, bind to first inactive output.
 If no output is found, fail.
-Connect an audio source to your main audio device's Line-In.

 ## How-to
 ### To download, execute: